CO-CHPS Criteria for New Construction and Major Modernizations

 CO-CHPS creates a benchmark for the design and construction of Colorado high performance school buildings that are efficient, comfortable, environmentally responsible and healthy spaces.

-For the past year, a Colorado-based advisory committee, representing a broad range of school design and construction stakeholders, developed CO-CHPS.
+A Colorado-based advisory committee, representing a broad range of school design and construction stakeholders, developed CO-CHPS.
 The committee, in partnership with the Colorado Governor’s Energy Office, created a CHPS Criteria to the unique codes and regulations, climates, opportunities, and local priorities of the state.

 “Energy efficient schools mean more money stays in the classroom to benefit students, teachers and learning,” said Tom Plant, director of the Governor’s Energy Office in Colorado.
 “The CHPS Criteria represent another important component of Colorado’s New Energy Economy - helping us design schools today that dramatically reduce energy costs long into tomorrow.”